-Incumbents Karee Gleason and Frances Yang are facing off against four other challengers.
+Incumbents Karee Gleason is facing off against four other challengers.
 The school board is made up of seven members who are elected to serve three-year terms.
 The board is responsible for setting policies, approving budgets, and overseeing the district's day-to-day operations.

-Of the Six Candidates Josiah Bechthold and Luara Wagner are serious contenders having raised over $1500 each and have established finance committees and websites.
-Gleason and Yang on the other hand, despite being an incumbent are something of underdogs.
+Of the five candidates Josiah Bechthold and Luara Wagner are serious contenders having raised over $1500 each and have established finance committees and websites.
+Gleason on the other hand, despite being an incumbent is something of underdog.
 Gleason lacks a website and reporting raising less than $500 in her last finance report.
-Yang has a website but had not reportable funds to speak of.
 The other two remaining candidates, Brian Mercer and Maren Stoflet do not appear to be serious contenders as they have not established finance committees or websites.